raspberrypilearning/getting-started-crumble/en/step_3.md

 And finally, we make the signal connection which must always be to the 'D' terminal on the Crumble.
 Sparkles will not work if connected to any other terminal.

-The positive and negative supply power to the Sparkle but it is this signal connections that will tell the Sparkle what colour it should be.
+The positive and negative cables supply power to the Sparkle but it is this signal connections that will tell the Sparkle what colour it should be.

 --- task ---